Skip to content

 2. Fork the repository on GitHub and clone your fork (see GitHub docs).
 We recommend cloning by git clone --recursive https://github.com/<USERNAME>/daphne.git (note the --recursive), as specified in Getting Started.

 You may skip this step and reuse your existing fork if you have contributed before.
 Simply update your fork with the recent changes from the original DAPHNE repository (see GitHub docs).
 3. Create your own local branch: git checkout -b BRANCH_NAME.
 BRANCH_NAME should clearly indicate what the branch is about; the recommended pattern is 123-some-short-title (where 123 is the issue number).
 4. Add as many commits as you like to your branch, and git push them to your fork.
 Use git push --set-upstream origin BRANCH_NAME when you push the first time.
 5. If you work longer on your contribution, make sure to get the most recent changes from the upstream (original DAPHNE system repository) from time to time (see GitHub docs).
 6. Once you feel ready (for integration or for discussion/feedback), create a pull request on GitHub (see GitHub docs).
 Normally, you'll want to ask for integration into base:main, the repo's default branch.
 Please choose an expressive title and provide a short description of your changes.
 Feel free to mark your pull request "WIP: " or "Draft: " in the title.
 Note that you can add more commits to your pull request after you created it.
-7. You receive feedback on your proposed contribution.
+Ideally, the changes in the PR contain only the changes you made for that PR, e.g, by rebasing your branch on top of the target branch.
+This makes it easier for others to review your PR.
+7. Resolve any open conflicts to the target branch of the PR.
+8. You receive feedback on your proposed contribution.
 You may be asked to apply certain changes, or we might apply straightforward adjustments ourselves before the integration.
-8. If it looks good (potentially after some help), your contribution becomes a part of DAPHNE.
+9. If it looks good (potentially after some help), your contribution becomes a part of DAPHNE.

 Experienced DAPHNE Contributors (Collaborators)